PerfectAudience/reign/README.md

 * Service presence - monitor for nodes coming up and going down in services.
 * Messaging - nodes can message each other directly and/or broadcast a message to member nodes of a specific service.
 * Constructs for distributed coordination - read/write locks, exclusive locks, semaphores, and barriers (coming soon).
+* Reign integrates with Codahale Metrics to allow services in a distributed application to publish data to each other via ZooKeeper.
 * Reliable ZooKeeper client wrapper that handles common ZooKeeper connection/session errors and re-connects as necessary.
 * A standardized way of organizing information in ZooKeeper for ease of maintenance and consistency between deployments.
 * ZooKeeper-based Maps, Queues, Stacks, Lists to support common patterns such as queue/worker pool; sharing common state between nodes.